mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Exercise 15

-Now it is time to use Stimulus in fine tuning the breweries page!
+Now it is time to use Stimulus in fine-tuning the breweries page!

-When we add new breweries in the brewery page, our form does not get emptied out after adding the brewery.
+When we add new breweries to the brewery page, our form does not get emptied out after adding the brewery.
 We shall fix this in the next exercise but let us warm up and add first a button that can be used to empty the input fields.

-Hint: You can add a `data-form-target` attribute to a input field as follows:
+Hint: You can add a `data-form-target` attribute to an input field as follows:

 ```html
   <%= form.text_field :name, data: { "form--target": "name" } %>